yizhao-nu/Irreversibility-in-GRN/README.md

 ### RegulonDB files
 The most recent version of RegulonDB can be downloaded from https://regulondb.ccg.unam.mx/menu/download/full_version/index.jsp.
 We include the file "irr_grn/input_files/generegulation_tmp.txt" downloaded on Jun 17, 2019.

+### Walkthrough of the analysis pipeline
+The steps of the analysis pipeline are described by the `README.md` in the `irr_grn` directory.

 ### Scripts and notebooks
 The file `irr_grn/read_reduce_grn.py` reads in the RegulonDB network and reduces it to its core.